amitapl/amitapple.snowsite/Snow/_posts/2014-01-24-sandra-snow.md

 category: Sandra.Snow
 ---

-I've been wanting to self-host my blog on my own Windows Azure Website for some time now and I've found the perfect solution (for me) to do that in [Sandra.Snow](https://github.com/Sandra/Sandra.Snow).
+I've been wanting to self-host my blog on my own Microsoft Azure Web App for some time now and I've found the perfect solution (for me) to do that in [Sandra.Snow](https://github.com/Sandra/Sandra.Snow).

 > Sandra.Snow is a Jekyll inspired static site generation tool that can be run locally, as a CAAS(Compiler as a Service) or setup with Azure to build your site when your repository changes.
 It is built on top of NancyFX.